Trauma course Vietnam (Ninh Thuan)

 An interesting finding (noted also in Lam Dong) is that, after the course, 25% of participants felt they needed less equipment and more training.
 This new style of course delivery is rewarding with strong uptake by all participants.

 Some of the difficulties we all (Vietnamese and Australian) experience with participant interaction, engagement and learning are a consequence of participant's unmet and unknown expectations.
 Some may improve with insights by participants over time (perception) and some will always be insoluble.

-Transition from Australian input to completely Vietnamese is proceeding well.
+Transition from Australian input to completely Vietnamese has been achieved.

-Debriefs were mostly at lunch and a little at the end of each day.
+Debriefs in 2018 were mostly at lunch and a little at the end of each day.
 They were very honest and constructive with tangible differences being made to content and delivery

 The inability to positively expand into community first aid at this time is unfortunate and we will continue to explore options.

 Building community confidence in trauma care and hospital staff.
 Quite apart from improvements in patient outcomes, this course has the potential to improve the reputation of NTGH, other hospitals and medical centres and Ninh Thuan province as a whole.
 The flow on will positively impact on:

 We would like to continue to assist in making these communities safer and lessen the financial and social burdens of trauma.

 1) We await outcomes of permission request from NTGH

 2) Bi-lingual volunteers interested in developing a Vn language version of the free interactive game, “Space-team”.
 We want to use this in team building.
 We have had encouraging and positive replies from the developer.